pm67nz/hpc_training/_lessons/000-architecture.md

 ---
 layout: post
-title: HPC3 Overview of Kupe architecture
+title: Overview of Kupe architecture
 ---

 ## Architecture

-Kupe is a Massively Parallel Capability Computer (Supercomputer) Cray XC50.
+Kupe, previously known as HPC3, is a Massively Parallel Capability Computer (Supercomputer) and built on the Cray XC50 platform.

-#### Hardware features:
+#### Compute Hardware:
+* 104 XC50 compute nodes
+   - 2x Intel Xeon Gold 6148 2.4 GHz processor with 20 physical cores each (thus a total of 40 physical cores)
+   - 2-way hyperthreading with a total of 80 logical cores per node
+   - Cray Aries interconnect (low-latency network, used by MPI jobs, IO, ...)
-* 104 compute Skylake (SKL) nodes, with 19 DVS (Data Virtualization Service) links for accessing Spectrum Scale filesystems, and Cray Aries interconnect
+   - 19 DVS (Data Virtualization Service) links for accessing Spectrum Scale filesystems over Cray Aries (currently no native access possible), which may limit IO performance for some jobs
-   - 21 links:
-      - 19 links: Persistent/Research & Operational, NearLine storage
-      - 2 links: 2 CDL servers
+   - Used only for running jobs, no direct access
+   - Run on a slim version of SLES (Linux)
-* 2 eLogin (SKL) Build/Login nodes
+* 2 eLogin nodes
-      - HDD storage
+   - Same Intel Xeon Gold 6148 SKL processor as compute nodes (no cross-compilation needed!)
-      - native access to Spectrum Scale filesystems
+   - Native access to Spectrum Scale filesystems
+   - Lots of memory
+   - Used for building codes, submitting jobs, ...
+   - Run on a full version of SLES
-* 11  CS500 Multi-Purpose nodes (Skylake, also including 1 P100 GPGPU)
+* 11 CS500 nodes
-    - 11 links:
+   - Same Intel Xeon Gold 6148 SKL processor as compute nodes (no cross-compilation needed!)
-       - 5 Multi-Purpose nodes  (including 1 P100 GPGPU)
+   - Some nodes include a Nvidia Tesla P100 GPGPU
-       - 6 VirualLab nodes
-    - 2 × 1.2TB of SSD storage per node
-    - native access to Spectrum Scale filesystems
+   - Native access to Spectrum Scale filesystems (ideal for IO-intensive jobs)
+   - Multi-Purpose nodes for running batch jobs, e.g., preprocessing or postprocessing of HPC jobs (no interactive access)
+   - Virtual Lab nodes for interactive work with remote desktop capability
+   - Nodes will be accessible as virtual machines
+   - Run a full version of CentOS 7
-* 4 CS400 nodes Shared Service (Broadwell)
+* 4 CS400 nodes
-     -  2 × 1.2TB of SSD storage per node
+   - Shared Service nodes with Broadwell CPUs
+   - Most are not for user access
-* 1 Management node (Broadwell)
+* 1 Management node with Broadwell CPUs

 #### Hardware details:
 * Multipurpose nodes